 - Averaged over a three-year period, at least 50 percent of enrolled dietetics students report membership in Bayou District Dietetic Association.

-- Averaged over a three-year period, at least 50 percent of enrolled dietetics students report membership in the American Dietetic Association.
+- Averaged over a three-year period, at least 50 percent of enrolled dietetics students report membership in the Academy of Nutrition and Dietetics.

 - Averaged over a three-year period, at least 50 percent of respondents to the alumni survey will report membership and involvement in a professional dietetics association.